Togtja/IMT2681_Ass2/README.md

     "projects": [ "project1", "project2", ... ]
 }
 ```
-and that project names assume 'name' field in https://git.gvk.idi.ntnu.no/api/v4/projects
+and that project names assume 'path_with_namespace' field in https://git.gvk.idi.ntnu.no/api/v4/projects

 instead of just
 ```